5 Sourced Calculators · Free to Embed

 Who is the Producer Economics Toolkit for?

-The four tools are written for sideline and commercial beekeepers (50+ colonies) who treat their operation as a business, but each one is also useful to backyard keepers, agricultural-extension educators, journalists, and researchers who want a quick, sourced look at U.S. honey bee economics.
+The five tools are written for sideline and commercial beekeepers (50+ colonies) who treat their operation as a business, but each one is also useful to backyard keepers, agricultural-extension educators, journalists, and researchers who want a quick, sourced look at U.S. honey bee economics.
 Every input is explicit, every assumption is shown, and every dataset behind the calculation is cited.

 Why does this hub exist instead of just listing the tools?